NabeelGhazali/RecruiterSpace/README.md

 MVC separates the architecture component and is designed in order to handle specific development aspects of an application.
 MVC separates the business logic and presentation layer from each other.
 Nowadays, MVC architecture is used for both web development and designing mobile applications.

 Model:
-The model is responsible for getting and manipulating the data, Usually, Model interacts with the database.
+The model is responsible for fetching and manipulating the data.
+Usually, Model interacts with the database.
 In our case it is a PostgreSQL database.
 Model responds to the request from the view and also responds.
 Model also performs data operations to the data in the database.
 For example, the recruiter whenever wants to find an applicant from a specific department, he can just apply a filter of the specific department.

 View:
 View is actually a user interface, it is what the user sees on the web browser and how they interact with the web page.
 View consists of HTML and CSS along with the dynamic values from the controller, the structure of the data is accessed and the information contained within is used to render the HTML content of the page the user ultimately sees in the browser.
 In our project we have used the Flask framework for the view components.